 Knowing where to store and organize toys can be a headache.
 There are only so many drawers and cupboards you can use, and they inevitably end up dotted all around the home.

-We hope you enjoyed our ideas on how to organize toys.
-We would love to hear your comments and any ideas you would like to share with us.
+We hope you enjoyed our list of toy storage ideas and would love to hear your comments and any ideas you would like to share with us.
 If you know another mom who is struggling with toy space, please share.